bet4a/d3wiki/SVG-Shapes.md

 * cardinal-closed - a closed Cardinal spline, as in a loop.
 * monotone - [cubic interpolation](http://en.wikipedia.org/wiki/Monotone_cubic_interpolation) that preserves monotonicity in *y*.

 The behavior of some of these interpolation modes may be further customized by specifying a [tension](SVG-Shapes#wiki-line_tension).

 If *interpolate* is a function, then this function will be invoked to convert an array of points of the form [​[x0, y0], [x1, y1], …], returning an [SVG path data string](http://www.w3.org/TR/SVG/paths.html#PathData) that will be used to display the line.
+The "M" at the start of the string is implied and should not be returned.
 For example, linear interpolation is implemented as:

 ```js
 function interpolateLinear(points) {